Greenwind1/line_kernel_notifier/README.md

 3. Issue an access token of LINE Notify.

-4. Invite line notify to your talk room.
+4. Invite line notify account to your talk room (where you will receive notifications).

 5. Just run `line_kernel_notify.py` with following command.
     `> python line_kernel_notify.py`